 Crystal River Grist Mill

-The Crystal River Grist Mill in Waupaca, Wisconsin was built in 1855 and it was a property that I wouldn’t have paid a visit if we weren’t in the area for a funeral.
+The Crystal River Grist Mill in Waupaca, Wisconsin was built in 1855 and it was a property that I wouldn’t have paid a visit to if we weren’t in the area for a funeral.
 A local paper caught my eye at breakfast of a little chapel and that is what guided me to the mill.
-My photography travels have brought me to some interesting places over the years.
-If you want to read a little more about this mill or see additional photos from the property visit the Crystal River Grist Mill Wisconsin post.

 Moon and Stars Outhouse

-The moon and star cutout on the outhouses came about in a time when few people could read, The crescent moon was the symbol of women and the star cutout was for men.
+The moon and star cutouts on the outhouses came about at a time when few people could read, The crescent moon was the symbol of women and the star cutout was for men.

 No White Picket Fence